Here’s a deep dive into the hidd process on your Mac

 Check hidd in Activity Monitor

-- Go to Applications > Utilities and launch Activity Monitor.
+- Go to Applications > Utilities and open Activity Monitor.

 - Click on the CPU column header to list running processes in order of the CPU cycles they’re using.